Paddy Ashdown

-After serving as a Royal Marine and Special Boat Service officer and as an intelligence officer in the UK security services, Ashdown was elected Member of Parliament (MP) for Yeovil in 1983 before retiring in 2001.
+Ashdown had an interpretership qualification in Mandarin and was fluent in several other languages, including Malay, German, French and Bosnian.
+After serving as a Royal Marine and Special Boat Service officer and as an intelligence officer in the UK security services, Ashdown was elected Member of Parliament (MP) for Yeovil in 1983 and was re-elected three times before retiring in 2001.

-Ashdown received national recognition for his services by appointment as Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 2006 New Year Honours and Member of the Order of the Companions of Honour (CH) in the 2015 New Year Honours.
-In 2017, Ashdown was appointed an Officer of the Legion of Honour by the French government.
+Ashdown was appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 2006 New Year Honours and Member of the Order of the Companions of Honour (CH) in the 2015 New Year Honours.
+In 2017, Ashdown was appointed Officer of the Legion of Honour by the French government.

-A polyglot, Ashdown had an interpretership qualification in Mandarin and was fluent in several other languages.

 Early life and career

 Ashdown was the eldest of seven children: four brothers and two sisters.
 He was born in New Delhi, British India, on 27 February 1941 to a family of soldiers and colonial administrators who spent their lives in India.
 His father was a lapsed Catholic, and his mother a Protestant.
 His mother (née Hudson) was a nurse in the Queen Alexandra's Royal Army Nursing Corps.
 Ashdown's father, John William Richard Durham Ashdown (1909–1980), was a British Indian Army officer who served in the 14th Punjab Regiment and the Royal Indian Army Service Corps, and in 1944 attained the rank of temporary lieutenant colonel.

 Ashdown was primarily brought up in Northern Ireland, where his father bought a farm in 1945 near Comber, County Down.
-He was educated first at a local primary school, then as a weekly boarder at Garth House Preparatory School in Bangor and from age 11 at Bedford School in England, where his accent earned him the nickname "Paddy".
+He was educated first at a local primary school, then as a weekly boarder at Garth House Preparatory School in Bangor.
+Finally, from the age of 11, he was educated at Bedford School, an all-boys public school (i.e. independent boarding school) in England, where his accent earned him the nickname "Paddy".